Skip to main content

 Click any card to toggle its selection — multi-select is supported, but selection is mutually exclusive across kinds (picking a Buttress server clears any Foundation selection, and vice versa).
 The footer button changes based on what’s selected:

-• Foundation devicesInspect or Deploy inserts a /bricks-cli prompt that the bricks-cli skill runs.
+• Foundation devicesInspect or Bind inserts a /bricks-cli prompt that the bricks-cli skill runs.
+Bind associates the app with the selected device(s) and fast-ships the latest compiled config — no new release.

 • Buttress serversAsk Agent to integrate inserts a /bricks-ctor prompt with each selected server’s identity, workspace match status, and announced generator caps.
 The bricks-ctor skill carries the integration rules — model recommendations per generator type, the canonical auto-discovery buttressConnectionSettings, and the iOS Simulator caveat (UDP discovery only works on real devices).